Interview – Orion of Behemoth & Vesania

 Empire Records

 CrypticRock.com – That is a long process.
-The record certainly has an intense sound, and multi-layered, like you said.
-Was it a different experience creating this album opposed to previous Vesania albums because of the long lay-off?
+The record certainly has an intense sound and is multi-layered, as you said.
+Was it a different experience creating this album than previous Vesania albums because of the long layoff?

-Orion – Back in 2007 when we released Distractive Killusions we tried some touring for the album and we had some bad experiences.
-We had done three tours for that album and all of them went wrong.
+Orion – Back in 2007, when we released Distractive Killusions, we tried some touring for the album, and we had some bad experiences.
+We had done three tours for that album, and all of them went wrong.
 It was not anyone’s fault, just bad coincidences and the people that we chose to work with.
-When we came back home from the European tour we had to cancel half of it and we had decided to just put the band aside for some time.
+When we came back home from the European tour, we had to cancel half of it, and we decided to just put the band aside for some time.
 We quit releasing albums every two years and decided that this was not for us.
 There were too many other things happening in our lives at the time.
 I would start to really feel this pressure that we had to do something, that it had to be done according to some sort of schedule.
-We did not want to feel pressure like that anymore so we decided that we would do it when it was time to do it.
+We did not want to feel pressure like that anymore, so we decided that we would do it when it was time to do it.
 Yes, it took us a long time.

 It was definitely a different experience working on Deus ex Machina than the previous albums.
 We went pretty far from the conventions of the Symphonic Black Metal genre with this record.
 We do not really feel that we have to do something that will be going according to genre or anyone’s needs.
 This band is not really professional, meaning we are not living off the music.
-We decided to do the music that satisfies us first and that we continue to do when it is possible for us, not when someone tells us to do it.
+We decided to make the music that satisfies us first, and that we continue to do when it is possible for us, not when someone tells us to do it.
 We have changed everything since then, including the record label that we were working with.
 The Metal Blade deal allows us to do an album when we want to do an album.
 We do not have to do it every year or every two years.
-I do not really understand that, because we have the same thing with Behemoth going on now.
+I do not really understand that because we have the same thing going on with Behemoth now.
 Making music is not like working in a factory.
-When you are doing something that is supposed to be some sort of art, some sort of creation, that you are giving all of yourself yourself, working with a super tight time schedule simply does not make any sense to me.
+When you are doing something that is supposed to be some sort of art, some sort of creation, that you are giving all of yourself, working with a super-tight time schedule simply does not make any sense to me.
 I think life is too short to do things this way.

 Fonografika